The Most Compelling UFO Encounter

 The 2004 USS Nimitz "Tic Tac" UFO Encounter

-I, for one, will welcome our new Alien Overlords if/when they arrive - and any generous offer "to serve man";-)
+I, for one, will welcome our new Alien Overlords when they choose to arrive.
+If they were so inclined, any generous offer "to serve man" would be amazing;-)

 Location: